Robert Bellin

-Robert Bellin (born 30 June 1952) is a British chess International Master (1978).
+Robert Bellin (born 30 June 1952) is an English chess International Master (1978).
 He is a British Chess Championship winner (1979) and European Team Chess Championship bronze medalist (1980).

 Biography

 At the end of the 1970s, Robert Bellin was one of the leading chess players in England.
 In 1978, he won the B tournament of the Wijk aan Zee Chess Festival.
 In 1979, Robert Bellin won the British Chess Championship.

 Robert Bellin played for England in the European Team Chess Championships: